Want to go global with your business? Multi-currency billing is your ticket to international success. Here’s what you need to know:

 3. Keep Your Eyes Peeled

-Watch those exchange rates like a hawk.
-Bosmat Zohar, CFO at DOKKA, says it best: "It's not about dodging all risks.
-It's about managing them to fit your financial game plan."
+Watch those exchange rates.
+Bosmat Zohar, CFO at DOKKA, puts it well: “It’s not about dodging all risks.
+It’s about managing them to fit your financial game plan.”

 4. Don’t Put All Your Eggs in One Basket